Location: Remote, based in the Bay Area.

 How to Apply

-Women, People of Color, People with Disabilities, and LGBTQ people strongly urged to apply.
+Women, People of Color, Veterans, People with Disabilities, LGBTQ+ individuals and all committed to equitable and inclusive workplaces are strongly encouraged to apply.

-Qualified applicants should send a cover letter and resume (in PDF or Word format only) to firstname.lastname@example.org.
-Please include “Organizing and Community Engagement Director_LAST NAME, FIRST NAME” in the email subject line.
+Qualified applicants should send a cover letter, resume, and writing sample (limit 2 pages), in PDF or Word format only, to firstname.lastname@example.org.
+Please include “Bay Area Organizer” in the email subject line.